4C-multiphysics/website/README.md

-# The BACI Website
+# The 4C Website

-This repository manages the BACI website based on the static site generator `jekyll`.
+This repository manages the 4C website based on the static site generator `jekyll`.

-## How to cite BACI?
+## How to cite 4C?

-Whenever you mention BACI in some sort of scientific document/publication/presentation, please cite BACI as follows:
+Whenever you mention 4C in some sort of scientific document/publication/presentation, please cite 4C as follows:

 ```
-BACI: A Comprehensive Multi-Physics Simulation Framework, https://baci.pages.gitlab.lrz.de/website
+4C: Comprehensive Computational Community Code, https://www.4c-multiphysics.org
 ```

 Remember: It is good scientific practice to include the date, when you've visisted that website, into the citation.
 It's up to you (and your advisor) to include the date, depending on the type of publication.

 ## How to add a new publication to the website?

-The BACI website contains a list of all publications, that have been created with the help of BACI.
-When your new BACI-related publication has been published and all its bibliographic details (e.g. volume, issue, DOI, ...) are known, please add the publication to the list of publications.
+The 4C website contains a list of all publications, that have been created with the help of 4C.
+When your new 4C-related publication has been published and all its bibliographic details (e.g. volume, issue, DOI, ...) are known, please add the publication to the list of publications.

 Bibliographic data is stored in the `bibtex` format in two files: